johncsnyder/superpowered/readme.md

 ### License

-Although the Superpowered SDK is not bundled with this wrapper, it includes some of the original source code from the Superpowered SDK.
-Any use is subject to the terms of its license.
+Although the _Superpowered SDK_ is not bundled with this wrapper, it includes some of the original source code.
+Any use is subject to the terms of the _Superpowered SDK_ license.
 The latest version can be found at
 <http://superpowered.com/license>.